opensoars/f_/readme.md

   // Data namespace properties to keep on reset.
   keepOnReset: ['testNamespace'],

-  // How many times f_ will retry the whole tasks list
+  // How many times f_ will retry the whole task list
-  maxTotalRetries: 10, // Default: 10
+  maxTotalRetries: 15, // Default: 10

-  // How many times f_ will retry a single function
+  // How many times f_ will retry a single method
-  maxMethodRetries: 10 // Default: 10
+  maxMethodRetries: 5, // Default: 10

+  // Specific methods will be retried specified times.
+  // Will override maxMethodRetries
+  maxMethodRetriesByName: {
+    getSource: 10,
+    writeSource: 5
+  },

+  // What to log
+  // next:   when a method is called, we log the method name
+  // retry:  when a retry occurs, log everything known about it
+  // abort:  when f_ aborts a task list, log error stack and method
+  //         which caused error
+  // all:    log 'everything' f_ does, all above triggers will be true
+  // silent: log nothing at all
+  toLog: ['next', 'retry']

 };

 // 'augment' method takes two arguments: object/class to augment and
 // a config object.
-TasksClass = f_.augment(TasksClass, f_config);
+TaskList = f_.augment(TaskList, f_config);

 for(var i = 0; i < 100; i+=1){
-  var tasksInstance = new TasksClass();
+  // Provide data which will be set to the instance it's properties. var tasksInstance = new TaskList();
   tasksInstance.start();

   if(tasksInstance.errs.length === 0)